Can’t live with it…can’t live without it.

 We’re always being told to give up coffee, but why?

-There has been some positive research on the benefits of coffee, but despite this, it still has considerable negative effects on your hormone balance that can’t be ignored - but how so?
+Whilst there has been some positive research on the benefits of coffee, it can have considerable negative effects on your hormone balance.

 - How Coffee Impacts on Your Body

 - The Downside of Caffeine

 - Caffeine and Blood Sugar Balance

 - Caffeine Sensitivity and Tolerance